greenelab/manubot-gpt-manuscript/manuscript.md

 #### Abstract

-This is the revision for the abstract of CCC:

 ![
+**Abstract of CCC.**
+Original text is on the left and suggested revision on the right.
-](images/diffs/abstract/ccc-abstract.svg "Diffs - CCC abstract"){width="100%"}
+](images/diffs/abstract/ccc-abstract.svg "Diffs - CCC abstract"){#fig:abstract:ccc width="100%"}

+We applied the AI-based revision workflow to the CCC abstract (Figure @fig:abstract:ccc).
 The tool completely rewrote the text, where only the last sentence was mostly unchanged.
 The text was significantly shortened, although sentences are longer than the original ones which could make the abstract slightly harder to read.
 The revision removed the first two sentences that introduces correlation analyses and transcriptomics, and directly stated from the beginning the purpose of the manuscript.